-The ADC12020 has 12 TTL/CMOS compatible Data Output pins.
-Valid offset binary data is present at these outputs while the $\overline{\text{OE}}$ and PD pins are low.
-While the t{OD} time provides information about output timing, a simple way to capture a valid output is to latch the data on the falling edge of the conversion clock (pin 10).
+The ADC12040 has 12 TTL/CMOS compatible Data Output pins.
+Valid offset binary data is present at these outputs while the $\overline{OE}$ and PD pins are low.
+While the tOD time provides information about output timing, a simple way to capture a valid output is to latch the data on the edge of the conversion clock (pin 10).
+Which edge to use will depend upon the clock frequency and duty cycle.
+If the rising edge is used, the tOD time can be used to determine maximum hold time acceptable of the driven device data inputs.
+If the falling edge of the clock is used, care must be taken to be sure that adequate setup and hold times are allowed for capturing the ADC output data.

 Be very careful when driving a high capacitance bus.
-The more capacitance the output drivers must charge for each conversion, the more instantaneous digital current flows through V{DR} and DR GND.
+The more capacitance the output drivers must charge for each conversion, the more instantaneous digital current flows through $V{DR}$ and DR GND.
 These large charging current spikes can cause on-chip noise that can couple into the analog circuitry, degrading dynamic performance.
 Adequate power supply bypassing and careful attention to the ground plane will reduce this problem.
-Additionally, bus capacitance beyond that specified will cause t{OD} to increase, making it difficult to properly latch the ADC output data.
+Additionally, bus capacitance beyond that specified will cause $t{OD}$ to increase, making it difficult to properly latch the ADC output data.
 The result could be an apparent reduction in dynamic performance.

 To minimize noise due to output switching, minimize the load currents at the digital outputs.
 This can be done by connecting buffers (74AC541, for example) between the ADC outputs and any other circuitry.
 Only one driven input should be connected to each output pin.
-Additionally, inserting series resistors of 100Ω at the digital outputs, close to the ADC pins, will isolate the outputs from trace and other circuit capacitances and limit the output currents, which could otherwise result in performance degradation.
-See Figure 40.
+Additionally, inserting series $100\Omega$ resistors at the digital outputs, close to the ADC pins, will isolate the outputs from trace and other circuit capacitances and limit the output currents, which could otherwise result in performance degradation.
+See Figure 21.

-While the ADC12020 will operate with V{DR} voltages down to 1.8V, t{OD} increases with reduced V{DR} .
-Be careful of external timing when using reduced V{DR} .
+While the ADC12040 will operate with $V{DR}$ voltages down to 1.8V, $t{OD}$ increases with reduced $V{DR}$ .
+Be careful of external timing when using reduced $V{DR}$ .